crgeary/wp-jamstack-deployments/README.md

 From this screen you can configure the following:

 - **Webhook URL** - The webhook URL that you have created to trigger a deployment.
-For more information on webhooks with Netlify [visit the Netlify documentation](https://www.netlify.com/docs/webhooks/).
+For more information on webhooks with Netlify [visit the Netlify documentation](https://www.netlify.com/docs/webhooks/) or a workflow dispatch in Github Actions [visit Github API documentation](https://docs.github.com/en/rest/reference/actions#create-a-workflow-dispatch-event).
+- **Access Token** - Your Build Hook access token.
+Needed for Github API authentication.
+Create a personal access token for your Github account [here](https://github.com/settings/tokens)
+- **Workflow Run Reference** - The reference of a Github workflow run.
+The reference can be a branch, tag, or a commit SHA.
 - **Webhook Method** - This is the required method for the webhook request.
 The available options are `GET` or `POST`.
 By default the plugin will automatically select `POST`.
 - **Badge Image URL** - An optional field to specify the `src` of a badge, for services that support badges.
 - **Badge Link** - An optional field to specify the `href` of a badge, for services that support badges.